-Governing bodies and proprietors have a strategic leadership responsibility for their school's or college's safeguarding arrangements and must ensure that they comply with their duties under legislation.
+Governing bodies and proprietors have a strategic leadership responsibility for their school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
 They must have regard to this guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.